MohimSingla/Assignment_1/README.md

 #### 2. POST /auth/login
 This api call allows users to login to the application using their username and password.
-To register a new user, go to postman and setup a post request to http://127.0.0.1:3000/auth/login Enter the data in the body as a raw JSON object.
+To register a new user, go to postman and setup a POST request to http://127.0.0.1:3000/auth/login Enter the data in the body as a raw JSON object.
 For Example:
                         {
                             "userName": "customer8@gmail.com",